resource center & faqs

 How does my child get a part in the show?

-What is a typical class like?
+What happens in a typical class?

 Usually when class starts, students are led in a group drama warm-up followed by a brief discussion of a drama term.
 Then directors begin rehearsing scenes from that day’s class schedule.
 If a student is not in the scene the director is working on, they are working with the assistant director or counselor to learn/review music and choreography, or are working on drama skills through theatre games/class work.